Why Micro-Influencers Leverage Better Than Macro-Influencers?

 Before you choose between a macro and a micro influencer, make sure you decide the goal of your campaign.
 Having the goal in place will help you make a firm decision as to who will better speed up your campaign to achieve the desired results.
 If you’re launching your brand, connecting with a macro-influencer might be more beneficial than connecting with a micro-influencer.
 Micro-influencers are better when you’re selling a product.

 Influencers tell their stories to the audience to build a relationship and gain the trust.
-The relationship and the trust is what brands benefit from when connecting to an influencer.
+The relationship and the trust are what brands benefit from when connecting to an influencer.
 When influencers tell your brand’s story, their audience is ready to hear.

 Since micro-influencers are easily approachable, you can easily establish and build a relationship with them by engaging with and appreciating their content.
 You can follow them, share their posts, comment on their posts and remember to tag them.
 Send direct messages.
 This will make them more likely to reply when an actual campaign is being built.